Mael-Archenault/Mini-Apterros-Simulation/README.md

 -style.css: set styles for every object on the page

 -script.js: main program, it manages the physics, positions updates, display, etc...

--mouseControl.js: everything that relates to the mouse reading is put in this file -keyboardControl.js: everything that relates to the keyboard reading is put in this file -correctors.js: creates the corrector class -sidebar.js: everything that relates to the left sidebar is put in this file -particle.js: creates a basic particle system used in script.js
+-mouseControl.js: everything that relates to the mouse reading is put in this file

+-keyboardControl.js: everything that relates to the keyboard reading is put in this file

+-correctors.js: creates the corrector class, very useful

+-sidebar.js: everything that relates to the left sidebar is put in this file

+-particle.js: creates a basic particle system used in script.js

 ## User manual